Chapter 16 Distraction and learning

 It would be nice if we could simply turn off our hearing or vision at times and thereby avoid distractions.
 As we discussed in 5, however, as creatures that evolved in a dangerous world, our brains are evolved to be continually vigilant.

-This may be most obvious in prey animals.
-Horses are one example.
-As a result of them occupying a vulnerable ecological niche, horses evolved large, side-mounted eyes that give them almost 350° of vision, with only a small blind area spanning just 15°.
-This helped them detect their predators, such such as wolves and lions, that might otherwise sneak up on them.
+This is most obvious in prey animals.
+Horses are an example.
+To avoid being eaten by wolves and other predators, horses evolved large, side-mounted eyes that give them almost 350° of vision, with only a small blind area.
+This helped them detect predators that might otherwise sneak up on them.

-The term “getting spooked” refers to when a horse becomes startled or afraid, which can be triggered by something they see or hear, and can cause them to bolt or engage in other evasive maneuvers.
+“Getting spooked” refers to when a horse becomes startled or afraid, which can be triggered by something they see or hear, and can cause them to flee (bolt).
 As prey animals, they are always vigilant for possible threats.

-To avoid triggering these responses, some owners of working horses fit them with blinders to restrict their field of vision.
-Whether a horse’s owner is trying to get it to pull a carriage or to win a race, the blinders, also known as “blinkers”, help keep it on task by preventing anything to the side or behind from causing the horse to spook.
+To avoid triggering their flight response, some owners of horses fit them with blinders to restrict their field of vision.
+Whether a horse’s owner is trying to get it to pull a carriage or to win a race, the blinders, also known as “blinkers”, help keep it on task by preventing anything to the side or behind from spooking the horse.

-When I’m working at a café, the faces of the people around often distract me from my work.
+When I’m working at a café, the faces of other customers often distract me from my work.
 I sometimes literally blinker myself to avoid this.
-I’ll bring a baseball cap with me to the café, and pull the brim down so that I don’t see as many of the faces that are coming and going.
+I’ll bring a baseball cap, and pull the brim down so that I don’t see as many of the faces that are coming and going.

-Sleep is a little different, but even during sleep a loud sound, a bright light, or a strong touch will pretty reliably wake people up.
+Sleep is different in that vigilance is reduced, but even during sleep a loud sound, a bright light, or a strong touch can reliably wake people up.
 Not babies, though - they can be much harder to wake.
 They evolved to rely on adults for their defense, so they can afford to concentrate on brain development rather than monitoring the environment.

 The top-down attention chapter (5) introduced the idea of attentional capture.
 The experiment discussed there, by Theeuwes et al., used these sorts of displays:

 The task for participants in the experiment was to find the diamond and determine the orientation of the line within it.
 People took longer to do that in the presence of an odd-colored distractor like the red circle at right.
-It seems that on some trials, participants couldn’t help but shift their attention to the red object, and only after that did they attend to the diamond.
+On some trials, participants couldn’t help but shift their attention to the red object, and only after that did they attend to the diamond.
 All sorts of sensory signals can be distracting, of course, not just odd-colored items.

-Odd sounds, for example, are often distracting.
-One reason is that hearing is especially important for “interrupt signals” (5) because hearing provides an early warning system.
+Odd sounds, for example, are often distracting - hearing is especially important for “interrupt signals” (5) because hearing constitutes an early warning system.
 With vision, you need to look around, moving your eyes about, to detect any threats around you.
 With hearing, in contrast, you can detect things anywhere around you without even moving your ears and your head.
-Indeed, most of us can’t even move our ears, because we don’t need to move our ears or head to listen.
+Indeed, most of us aren’t even able to move our ears, which is fine because we don’t need to move our ears or head to listen in all directions.

-Some people can move their ears, there’s not much reason to.
+Some people can move their ears, but there’s not much reason to do so.

 16.1 Bottleneck review

 Previous chapters emphasized that many changes in a scene can go completely unnoticed.
 That’s true even if the changes are highly unusual, as long as they don’t stand out by being the only location associated with a flicker or motion signal.
-The reason for this is that because of the brain’s bottlenecks, most objects in a scene may never be identified.
+Due to the brain’s bottlenecks, some objects in a scene are usually never fully identified.
 So, most of the unusual aspects of a scene will never have a chance to attract attention because they aren’t processed enough by the brain for the brain to determine whether they are unusual.
-If you show someone a cluttered scene and then tell them to find any unusual objects within, it will take them a long time to do so, just as it takes a long time to find Wally in the scenes of the Where’s Wally books.
+If you show someone a cluttered scene and then tell them to find any unusual objects in it, it will take them a long time to do so, just as it takes a long time to find Wally in the scenes of the Where’s Wally books.
 One has to move attention around the scene to recognise the objects, possibly one-by-one.
 The only scene-wide processing for unusual things is limited to a few features, like color and orientation.

-Only by attending to each part of the image in turn could you recognise all the objects that were there.
-Just as with Where’s Wally today, children found them fun to look at.
-In the painting above, the artist Pieter Brueghel depicted people enacting idioms that children were meant to learn, such as “swimming against the tide”, “banging one’s head against a brick wall”, and “armed to the teeth” (“Netherlandish Proverbs 2021).
+Only by attending to each part of the image in turn could one recognise the objects that were there.
+In the painting shown here, the artist Pieter Brueghel depicted people enacting Dutch idioms that children were meant to learn, such as “swimming against the tide”, “banging one’s head against a brick wall”, and “armed to the teeth” (“Netherlandish Proverbs” 2021).

-Most surprising things in a scene, then, won’t attract attention because they aren’t processed extensively.
-A secondary question, which we will turn to now, is which sorts of things will hold attention if they actually are processed.
+In summary, apart from the unusual objects associated with an unusual color, shape, or flicker/motion, the surprising things in a scene typically won’t attract attention and so they typically won’t be processed extensively.
+A secondary question, which we will turn to now, is which sorts of things will hold attention if they actually are fully processed.

 16.2 Avoiding a bottleneck to test potential distractors

-A common way that researchers use to ensure that objects are processed extensively is by presenting them one-by-one, right where the study participant is looking.
+A way that researchers can ensure that objects are processed extensively is by presenting them one-by-one, right where the study participant is looking.
 This is called the rapid serial visual presentation method and we already saw it used to reveal a memory bottleneck in the previous chapter (15).

 Asplund et al. (2010) used this technique to investigate what attracted attention in conditions where many different objects were briefly presented, but the participant’s task was to attend to just one.
-They used a rapid stream of letters, like those in the movies in 15.
+They used a rapid stream of letters, like those of the movies in 15.
 In one of the Asplund et al. (2010) experiments, participants had to identify one of the letters in the stream.
-On some trials, however, without warning the participants, they replaced one of the letters with a photograph of a face.
+On some trials, however, they replaced one of the letters with a photograph of a face.

-The sudden appearance of the face was a surprise to the participants, at least at first.
+The sudden appearance of the face was a surprise to the participants.
 On those trials where it was included, performance identifying the letter often was worse.
 Specifically, if the letter was shown within about half a second after the face, accuracy reporting the letter was worse.
 The faces were proven to be effective distractors that held attention.

 You might have guessed that faces would be potent distractors.
 After all, we are social beings, and as discussed in Section 10.1, given the chance, many people spend a lot of time looking at the people in a scene.
 However, Asplund et al. (2010) found that the disruption of performance by an unexpected image was not specific to faces.